photopea/UTIF.js/README.md

 #### `UTIF.encode(ifds)`
 * `ifds`: array of IFDs (image file directories).
 An IFD is a JS object with properties "tXYZ" (where XYZ are TIFF tags)
 * returns ArrayBuffer of binary data.
 You can use it to encode EXIF data.

-## Dependencies
-TIFF format sometimes uses Inflate algorithm for compression (but it is quite rare).
-Right now, UTIF.js calls [Pako.js](https://github.com/nodeca/pako) for the Inflate method.